 Vice President, Computing Science Laboratory

 Teresa Lunt is Vice President and Director of the Computing Science Laboratory research organization at PARC, a Xerox company.
-She directs a wide range of research activities in her organization, including content-centric networking, ethnography for opportunity discovery and business practice transformation, ubiquitous computing, security and privacy, ad hoc networking, and control software for printing systems.
-Under Lunt's direction, this research organization has engaged in multiple strategic commercial co-development relationships.
+She directs a wide range of research activities in her organization, including ad hoc networking, content-based networking, mobile computing and services, user-modeling and context-aware information technologies, innovation services, ethnography and user-centered design, security and privacy, and analytics and algorithms.
+Under Lunt's direction, this research organization has engaged in multiple strategic commercial co-development relationships and has spun out the cloud-managed wireless LAN startup PowerCloud.

 Lunt received an M.A. in Applied Mathematics from Indiana University and an A.B. in Geophysics from Princeton University.